 Let me tell you a story.
-It’s a bit about our past.
-A bit about our future but more importantly, it concerns what is happening right now.
-It is also a story that nears 2,500 words because our complex world cannot be dumbed downed, reduced to a vague tagline, summed in a 140 character tweet, or captured in an oversimplified to-do list.
+It’s a bit about our past, a bit about our future but more importantly, it concerns what is happening right now.
+It is also a story that nears 2,500 words because our complex world cannot be dumbed downed, reduced to a vague tagline, summed in a tweet, or captured in an oversimplified how-to formula.
 True learning and understanding requires time and effort so heat the kettle or uncork a bottle and enjoy.

 They Don’t Tell: by its very definition, storytelling is broadcast in nature.
 We tell a tale.
 It is ‘one-to-many’ like the Mad Men era of advertising.
 We know that no longer works.
 Stories must now invite consumers in and let them be both character and storyteller.
 It is now about participation not passive absorption.

 They Are Organic: the best brand stories take root organically and get consumers involved.
 Then they really evolve.
 This scares traditional marketers.
 They fear ceding control.
-Still they control context and that is critical.
-Context provides the story’s framework.
 Granted it is a bit of a wild ride when consumers help build the story but this is what is taking place with Uber and Airbnb and has taken place with Apple and Red Bull.

 They Don’t End: stories are meant to eventually end.
 After the last page the reader moves on to other things.
 However, brands are stories never completely told because of the constant interactions between consumers and the brand.